EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 ## Flexbox
 This is a one-dimensional layout method for arranging elements in rows or columns.
-In any flexbox layout, the first step is to create a flex container.
-THe flex container is an area of document laid out using flexbox.
+In any Flexbox layout, the first step is to create a flex container.
+THe flex container is an area of document laid out using Flexbox.
 We can define it like so

 ```css
 .flex-container{